 Our Performance Indicators

-We monitor the effectiveness of the steps that we are taking to ensure that slavery and/or human trafficking is not taking place within our businesses or supply chains by reviewing at Group Board level any reports that are received from employees, the public, or law enforcement agencies indicating that modern slavery practices have been identified.
+We monitor the effectiveness of the steps that we are taking to ensure that slavery and/or human trafficking is not taking place within our businesses or supply chains by reviewing at Group Board level any reports that are received through supplier audits and from employees, the public, or law enforcement agencies indicating that modern slavery practices have been identified.

 Areas for Development

 The following areas have been identified for consideration:

 - While forming a relatively minimal proportion of the Group’s supply, it is recognised that more focus is needed in relation to the Group’s supply chain in India.
 Given the impact of COVID-19, the audit process introduced in India in 2019 did not develop as we planned and realistically Group employees are unlikely to be able to make supplier visits to this region for some time.
 However, we have identified that our local agent, who is appropriately experienced and trained, can provide much more support in this area.
 The agent has been provided with the Group’s Statement of Expectations and will be engaging with our Indian suppliers to require them to sign up to the Statement and, subsequently, the same audit programme followed in China will be used in India.